cloudfoundry/summit-hands-on-labs/philadelphia-2019/multi-service-registration/README.md

 ```

 The marketplace gives a description of each service, and tells us what plans are available for each service.
 This comes directly from the catalog endpoint of the service broker.

->> Should we create an instance in this space before we move on?

 #### Register the Service Broker in another space